When you know how to change negative beliefs, you will take control of your life.

 But what if you don’t want to meditate or you have meditated but it didn’t work?
 What else can you try?

 Step 2: Journal

 Filling out a belief journal is a great way to become more aware of your recurrent negative thoughts and beliefs.

 How to use a belief journal

-- Important thing is to become more aware of your thoughts and beliefs.
-Writing them down helps because you then have them on paper and can annalyse them as you wish.
+- The important thing is to become more aware of your thoughts and beliefs.
+Writing them down helps because you then have them on paper and can analyse them as you wish.